coveo/stew/README_MULTIPLE_LIBRARIES.md

 If you omit Z in B, your pydev environment will still have Z because it was included with A.
 However, when you publish B, users will most likely run into an ImportError since Z was not specified there.

-To circumvent this, `poetry stew ci` mostly skips testing the `pydev` environment.
+To circumvent this, `stew ci` mostly skips testing the `pydev` environment.
 It will instead create an environment for A using A's `pyproject.toml` for tests.
 Then it will create the environment for B using B's `pyproject.toml` for tests.
 Technically, it should explode here if you forgot to include Z!

 It's a lot slower, but a lot more reliable.

-In other words, `poetry stew ci` treats each individual library as a product on its own, while the `pydev` environment only serves as a convenience for the developer to benefit from multiple editable python sources in a single environment.
+In other words, `stew ci` treats each individual library as a product on its own, while the `pydev` environment only serves as a convenience for the developer to benefit from multiple editable python sources in a single environment.